 To understand this simple mechanic of metabolic priority, we only have to look at alcohol.
 A lot of scientists within the nutritional field actually call alcohol the fourth macronutrient, as it is metabolized differently from carbohydrates, protein, or fats.

 If you provide the body with all four substances at once (alcohol, carbohydrates, protein and fat), it will metabolize the alcohol first, then the carbohydrates, and then the fat and protein.
 So, does this mean that our body prefers alcohol as an energy source?
 Of course not.
-Our body metabolizes alcohol first because it has to handle the most toxic substance to limit the potential damage.
+Our body metabolizes alcohol first because it has to handle the most toxic substance first to limit the potential damage.

 So, the next question is, does our body metabolize carbohydrates before protein and fat because it’s preferred or because it’s harmful?
 Well, considering that fats and protein are essential, while carbohydrates are not, the answer should be pretty obvious.

-Another problem with carbohydrates is the production of triglycerides, especially from fructose.
-Not to mention that high blood sugar/glucose levels damage arterial tissue and blood vessels, which is why our body obsessively tries to control the amount of glucose it allows in our blood.
+However, the largest problem is the unnatural rise of blood glucose, as all forms of carbohydrates turn into glucose in the body.
+High blood sugar/glucose levels will immediately damage soft tissues such as the kidneys, skin, nerves, eyes, and blood vessels, which is why our body obsessively tries to control the amount of glucose it allows in our blood.
 Actually, in a healthy human, only one tenth of one percent of the carbohydrates we can store as glycogen are allowed in the bloodstream at one time.
-Compare that to the huge amounts of fats and amino acids in your blood and you should clearly see that carbohydrates are not our body’s preferred fuel source, but instead a potential poison that has to be carefully handled.
+Compare that to the huge amounts of fats and amino acids in your blood and you should clearly see that carbohydrates are not our body’s preferred fuel source, but instead a potential poison that has to be carefully managed not to cause damage.

 This is why our body has to prioritize any excessive amount of glucose in the blood before it can return to its normal metabolism.
 Glucose must be kept low because it is harmful.

-And for the carb-shills and any gullible carb-lover, the glucose that our body actually need on a daily basis (including our brain, that actually prefers ketones), are provided by gluconeogenesis – a natural metabolic process that generate glucose from metabolizing fats/lipids and amino acids.
-When your body is healthy and functions as intended, you will always have enough glucose from gluconeogenesis even if you exercise and do heavy labor all day.
 And even better, as fat-adapted, you have access to enormous amounts of fuel in the form of your body fat to keep you going for way longer than anyone on a carbohydrate metabolism.
 Claiming that you need carbohydrates for energy or to ‘function’ is simply one of the most ignorant statements one can do – and only shows a total lack of understanding of physiology.

 Just because we have the ability to metabolize carbohydrates for extra energy as a way of survival when we can’t acquire enough animal foods, does not mean that it is good and healthy – especially not long term.
 Consuming a little bit of carbohydrates a couple of times a week is not a big deal if your dietary foundation is based on quality animal foods.
 And especially not if you train hard and only take them before and/or after a training session.
 However, consuming carbohydrates daily – and especially several times a day and/or together with toxic vegetable oils – is a sure recipe for premature aging, metabolic and cardiovascular disorders, many modern diseases, and a reduced lifespan.